Mudpuppy12/ares-renown-plugin/README.md

 #### Adjusting the Help Files
 You'll need to adjust the help files in the folders /plugins/renown/help/en: rename them and edit them.

+#### Further Adjustments
+Custom profile files may have to be adjusted, also some website menu entries.

 ## Uninstallation
 Removing the plugin requires some code fiddling.
 See [Uninstalling Plugins](https://www.aresmush.com/tutorials/code/extras.html#uninstalling-plugins).